brtcrt/lasercats/README.md

 JDK Version 11 or higher.

-### Installation
+### Installation and Running

 1. Clone the repo

    ```sh
    git clone https://github.com/brtcrt/lasercats.git
    ```
-2. Use you IDE's build tool or the terminal to build the gradle project from the desktop/build.gradle file.
+2. Use you IDE's import feature or the terminal to build the gradle project from the desktop/build.gradle file.

+3. Run the project using the gradle run task under desktop/other.

 OR